anki-mcp-server

 anki-mcp-server FAQ

-Can I create new cards using anki-mcp-server?
+Can I choose which deck new cards go into?